keboola/blog/_posts/2018-04-01-anatomy-of-an-award-winning-data-project-part-1-csc-and-marketing-analytics.md

 To learn more about the project, first we asked Chris to provide a little context into the problem we were solving and the vision of the solution.

-**Keboola: What was the overall objective for the project?**
+**What was the overall objective for the project?**

-_Chris: To consolidate complicated ecosystem of 50+ tools into a single location for KPI’s and insights_
+_To consolidate complicated ecosystem of 50+ tools into a single location for KPI’s and insights_

 **How did you expect users would benefit and why would they “bother”?**